Flue pipe: Diapasons

-Diapasons or principals represent the characteristic sound of the pipe organ.
+Diapasons or principals produce the characteristic sound of the pipe organ.
 They are not intended to imitate any other instrument or sound.
-They are medium-scaled and are often prominently featured in the façades of pipe organs, often painted and decorated.
+They are medium-scaled and often feature prominently in the façades of pipe organs, often painted and decorated.
 Diapasons appear throughout the entire range of the instrument, from 32′ pitch to 1′ pitch (not including mixtures), a range of nine octaves.

 A stop of diapason type may or may not actually be labelled "Diapason".
-The "Diapason" label is most commonly used in English and American-style organs, whereas the same type of stop is known as a "Prinzipal" or "Principal" on German-style organs, and for French organs they would typically be called "Montre" (literally on "Display" - i.e. the pipes at the front of the organ case) or "Prestant" ("standing in front" - Latin praestare).
-Furthermore, diapasons at pitches higher than 8′ pitch (pronounced 8 foot, referring to the length of the resonator part of the longest pipe of the stop) are often labelled with other names.
+The "Diapason" label is most commonly used in English and American-style organs, whereas the same type of stop is known as a "Prinzipal" or "Principal" on German-style organs, and in French organs they would typically be called "Montre" (literally on "Display" - i.e. the pipes at the front of the organ case) or "Prestant" ("standing in front" - Latin praestare).
+Furthermore, diapasons at pitches higher than 8′ pitch (pronounced "8 foot", referring to the length of the resonator part of the longest pipe of the stop) are often labelled with other names.
 For example, on English-style organs, the stops called Principal and Fifteenth sound one octave and two octave pitches respectively above the 8′ Diapason; on German-style organs, the name Octav is used to indicate the stop an octave above the 8′ Prinzipal, and similarly for French instruments, the names Octave and Doublette for 4′ and 2′ pitches respectively are commonly used.

 In Italian organs, the 8′ and sometime the 16′ pitches are called "Principale" and form the foundation of the entire organ.
-One characteristic of the classic Italian organ (starting from the 16th century on) is the separated "Ripieno".
+One characteristic of the classic Italian organ (from the 16th century on) is the separated "Ripieno".
 The "Ripieno" includes many Diapason stops, all separate, in contrast to the German and French style "Fourniture" and "Mixtur".
 The 4′ pitch is called "Ottava" and all the others are named after the harmonic they produce.
 They can go up to the "Quadragesima Terza" (43rd), a pipe of 1/8′ pitch.